raspberrypi-aa/raspberrypi-aa.github.io/session1/connecting.md

 ### Connecting via SSH
-1) At an OS X or Linux command line, run: ssh <ip address from step 9> -l pi
+1) At an OS X or Linux command line, run: ssh \<ip address from step 9\> -l pi

-2) On Windows, start PuTTY and set the options as follows (replacing with your IP address):
+2) On Windows, start PuTTY and set the options as follows (replacing with raspberrypi_n_.local or your IP address):
 ![Putty SSH Connection](/session1/PuttySSHSetup.png)

 3) Click Open to connect